iteleshov/opengenes-mcp/README.md

 This project is part of the [Longevity Genie](https://github.com/longevity-genie) organization, which develops open-source AI assistants and libraries for health, genetics, and longevity research.

-### Other MCP Servers by Longevity Genie
+### Other MCP Servers in the Holy Bio MCP Framework

-We also develop other specialized MCP servers for biomedical research:
+This server is part of the complete **[Holy Bio MCP](https://github.com/longevity-genie/holy-bio-mcp)** framework, which includes:

+- **[gget-mcp](https://github.com/longevity-genie/gget-mcp)** - Powerful bioinformatics toolkit for genomics queries and analysis
+- **[synergy-age-mcp](https://github.com/longevity-genie/synergy-age-mcp)** - Database of synergistic and antagonistic genetic interactions in longevity
-- **[biothings-mcp](https://github.com/longevity-genie/biothings-mcp)** - MCP server for BioThings.io APIs, providing access to gene annotation (mygene.info), variant annotation (myvariant.info), and chemical compound data (mychem.info)
+- **[biothings-mcp](https://github.com/longevity-genie/biothings-mcp)** - Access to BioThings.io APIs for comprehensive gene, variant, chemical, and taxonomic data
+- **[pharmacology-mcp](https://github.com/antonkulaga/pharmacology-mcp)** - Access to the Guide to PHARMACOLOGY database for drug, target, and ligand information

+The framework provides unified configuration files that enable all servers at once, making it easy to access 50+ specialized bioinformatics functions through a single setup.
+This award-winning project continues to evolve as a comprehensive platform for AI-driven biological research.

 We are supported by: